zetsin/register-demo/NewREADME.md

 3. The validated data (input data of the field) should be simultaneously shown below in another component that you have created.

-4. After submission a message should be shown (e.g. Congratz!
-All data is valid) and then be hidden again after 3 seconds!
+4. After submission, a notification message should be spawned over the top of the form (e.g. Congratz!
+All data is valid) and then it should be hidden after 3 seconds!

 5. If the user has tried to submit invalid data first and fixed the validation errors afterwards, the whole data set should be validated again on submission.